DEFRA/apas-docs/docs/calculator/latest/en/pages/5-results.md

 The PC or IPC is expressed as a percentage of the applicable critical level or critical load.
 This determines the main colour of the result, meaning either the colour of the hexagon for deposition or the colour of the dot for concentration.

-The total predicted environmental concentration or deposition level is also calculated for each hexagon or point, by adding the PC or IPC to the background pollution levels.
+The total predicted environmental concentration (PEC) or deposition level is also calculated for each hexagon or point, by adding the PC or IPC to the background pollution levels.
 The total is shown as a:
 - dark grey circle within the hexagon or a dark grey ring around the point if the total exceeds the minimum critical load or critical level of the site
 - light grey circle within the hexagon or a light grey ring around the point if the totl does not exceed the minimum critical load or critical level, but is close to exceeding it (between 80-100%)